Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

 -   [NachoBungee](https://github.com/CobbleSword/NachoBungee) - NachoBungee is by the guys from NachoSpigot, which is a bad sign.
 On the GitHub page, they list off features of what they forked, nothing new.
 Was removed due to a DMCA.
     Version: 1.7 - 1.16
     Lost - DMCA

+-   Rubbercord - Rubbercord is an old proxy that originally inspired bungeecord.
+Not much information on it but it was mentioned [here](https://madelinemiller.dev/blog/decade-of-minecraft-multiplayer/#proxy-time).
+It also required a custom craftbukkit fork called RubberBukkit.
+    Version: Unknown
+    Lost

 -   [SecureCord](https://www.mc-market.org/resources/15002/) - SecureCord is a free BungeeCord fork which patches from harmful exploits.
     Version: Unknown